aes-alienrip/lovelace-xiaomi-purifier/README.md

 | new_led_mode             | **true**                           | Showing aqi color in panel ignoring led state, adding led icon to toggle.   |
 |                          | false                              | Showing black panel only if led is off, double click panel to switch led.   |

-### Language
+## Language
 Displays English texts by default, for Traditional Chinese users, add
 ```
 language: cht
 ```
 to "Card Configuration" for displaying texts in Traditional Chinese.

+## Translation
-Add translations to "Card Configuration" get your own language support.
+Add translations to "Card Configuration" to get your own language support.
 Translate to Simplified Chinese as example below:
 ```
 translate:
   Good: 优